Desert Travels Index Page

 The remains of Helmut’s trans-Sahara ride next morning.
 We abandoned most of his gear and he squeezed on the back of my XT.
 It was galling for him; he came off quite a lot worse than I did on my first attempt at crossing the Sahara in 1982 on an XT500.

 After leaving Helmut at In Guezzam, the Algerian border post, I set off across No Man’s Land for Assamaka: the Niger border.
-It was New Year’s Day, 1986 and the Dakar Rally was setting off Paris.
+It was New Year’s Day, 1986 and the Dakar Rally was setting off from Paris.

 As I say in book, the Sahara Handbook of the time warned of the very sandy conditions in No Man’s Land, but in fact the terrain wasn’t so bad.
 When things are tough or tense I tend to press on; when they ease up I feel it’s safe to stop for a breather.
-So even though it wasted precious film, I had the notion to take some aerial selfies by setting the camera on self timer and throwing it up in the air.
+So even though it wasted precious film, I had the notion to take some innovative aerial selfies by setting the camera on self timer and throwing it up in the air.

 Most shots were of gravel or sky, but here’s a superb pre-drone-era snap of the Tenere from 20 feet up.